Beckhoff/TF2000_Server_Samples/Extensions/CustomConfig/README.md

 to Output Directory_).

 If you open an HMI project with this extension, there will be a `Custom config` tab on the server configuration page which includes a button and a textarea.
+The title of this tab can be changed in the `.Config.json` file of the extension.
 If you click on the button, `CustomConfig.GetRandom` will be executed which returns a random integer between `min` and `max` of the extension configuration.
 The default configuration will be still available with the `General` tab.